-A Strategic Flood Risk Assessment (SFRA) was carried out for published by RBKC in August 2009 and LBHF in June 2010 LBHF and RBKC in February 2008 in accordance with PPS 25 Development and Flood Risk.
+A Strategic Flood Risk Assessment (SFRA) was published by RBKC in August 2009 and LBHF in June 2010in accordance with PPS 25 Development and Flood Risk.
 SFRA is a planning tool that enables boroughs to select and develop sustainable site allocations away from vulnerable flood risk areas by classifying zones dependent on flood risk.